SwaroopGiri/Pihole-with-Anonymized-ODOH/README.md

 **Important Information**

 This tutorial assumes that you have a Raspberry Pi setup with Rasberry Pi OS and Pi-hole cofigured on it.
+This tutorial is an alternative to unbound and both can't be used simultaneously.
+If you want to use anonymoity and encryption capabilities of DNSCrypt, follow this tutorial.
+If you like recursive self contained DNS resolution, you should stick to unbound.

 ***
 **Additional Information**